If you haven’t already, it’s probably time to start looking at an order management system for your ecommerce business.

 Before a customer places an order, they need to know whether the product is in stock.

-In modern ecommerce businesses, stock may be held across various locations, including in store.
-Managing stock is one of the biggest challenges facing ecommerce businesses, so it is important that you get this part right.
+In modern ecommerce businesses, stock may be held across various locations, including in-store.
+Managing stock is one of the biggest challenges facing ecommerce businesses, so you must get this part right.

 Without an OMS platform, tracking inventory levels can become very difficult very quickly.
 Some of the problems that can arise include overstocking and overselling, both of which can have a huge impact on your supply chain and profit margin, especially once your business starts to scale.

-Order tracking isn’t just for the benefit of your customer, it is also for your customer support team.
-If a customer has an enquiry about an order, your customer service representative needs to be able to see where the order is, and what the ETA is.
+Order tracking isn’t just meant to improve customer satisfaction.
+It's also a huge benefit for your customer support team.
+If a customer has an inquiry about an order, your customer service representative needs to be able to see where the order is and what the ETA is.

-Some order management systems have order tracking and order processing built into the system, such as Amazon FBA orders.
-But if you aren’t using a pre-built platform, you should choose an OMS that integrates with a logistics company such as UPS or Yodel so the customer can get updates on their order.
+Some order management systems have order tracking software and order entry and processing built into the system, such as Amazon FBA orders.
+But if you aren’t using a pre-built platform, you should choose an OMS that integrates with a logistics company such as UPS or Yodel so you can meet customer expectations for updates on their order.

 4. Manage returns

-Returns are an unfortunate part of any ecommerce business, so you should make that process as optimised as possible.
-It’s important for your own systems so you can update the inventory level, but it's even more important for customers.
+Returns are an unfortunate part of any ecommerce business, so you should make that process as optimized as possible.
+It’s important for your systems so you can update the inventory level, but it's even more important for customers.

-In fact, having a streamlined and easy returns process on your OMS can actually get your business more sales.
+Having a streamlined and easy returns process on your OMS can get your business more sales.
 Whilst this sounds counterintuitive, 85% of shoppers check the returns policy before making a purchase.
 Companies like Amazon and ASOS have built customer trust thanks to their straightforward returns processes.

-A system that includes all these features will give your customers an amazing experience, and in the long run, improve the reputation of your business.
+A system that includes all these features will provide an excellent customer experience and, in the long run, improve the reputation of your business.

 5. Marketing and CRM integration

 Understanding your customers’ habits is very important when you are trying to grow your business.
-By integrating your OMS with your marketing software, you can start to gain insights into your customers’ behaviour.
+By integrating your OMS with your marketing software, you can start to gain insights into your customers’ behavior.

-Some important information to gather is previous orders, location, and interactions with customer service.
+Some important information to gather is previous sales orders, location, and interactions with customer service.

 Gathering order data like this will enable you to send customized communications to the customer, which gives the customer a more personalized experience.